Who should not use cryotherapy?

 Immediate Impacts to Cryotherapy

-Long-term Impacts Following Cryotherapy
+Long-term Impacts of Cryotherapy

 It’s been shown that prolonged exposure to extremely cold temperatures can negatively impact your breathing and lung health as well.
-Those with pre-existing respiratory conditions may experience exacerbated symptoms, resulting in breathing difficulty during or after cryotherapy.
+Those with pre-existing respiratory conditions may experience stronger symptoms, resulting in breathing difficulty during or after cryotherapy.

 Allergic or Unusual Cryotherapy Side Effects